Please Note: This course has varying hours depending on the type of credit you need. See Below.

-Technology can be a powerful tool to transform learning and to provide students with invaluable information and resources.
+Technology can be effectively used to transform learning and to provide students with invaluable information and resources.
 The purpose of this continuing education course, developed using material from the U.S. Department of Education Office of Educational Technology, is to provide practical, actionable information intended to help educational leaders and technical personnel navigate the many decisions required to deliver broadband connectivity to students.
 In addition, a variety of options are presented for school and district leaders to consider when making technology infrastructure decisions, recognizing that circumstances and context vary greatly from district to district.

 1. Describe how technology in schools can support personalized learning, high-quality instruction, collaboration, increased engagement, and creativity.